ArbrazLinux/cardano-pool-stats/USAGE.md

 # how to use

-once initializiation process is done, simply run file './new_epoch.sh' at the beginning of each epoch
+when initializiation process is done, simply run file './new_epoch.sh' at the beginning of each epoch (once in an epoch)

 within a epoch, you can update data running './update.sh'